infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

     // Content of the IconButton goes here
 }
 ```
+More about success criterion can be found on the [official WCAG page](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).
-More about the implementation details can be found [here](https://developer.android.com/guide/topics/ui/accessibility/apps#large-controls).
+Additionally, implementation details can be found in the [official Android documentation](https://developer.android.com/guide/topics/ui/accessibility/apps#large-controls).

+_Important to note is that this guideline primarily depends on accessible design._

 :no_entry_sign: **Failure criteria**